Frequently Asked Questions About Ethics

 - As for other client files, the suggested period for retaining files varies depending on the nature of the matter.
 For probate claims and estates, we suggest that files be retained for ten years after final judgment.
 For criminal cases, leases or real estate transactions, dissolutions, bankruptcy, tort claims, and contact actions, we suggest that files be retained for seven years.
-For more information, see the WSBA Guide to Best Practices for Client File Retention and NWSidebar blog post on keeping closed files.
+For more information, see the WSBA Table of Suggested Dates for File Retention and NWSidebar blog post on keeping closed files.

 What files and information do I give to my former client?